sdiehl/write-you-a-haskell/introduction.md

 The implementation may perform effects, but central to this definition is the unobservability of such effects.
-A function is said to *referentially transparent* if replacing a function with it's computed value output yields the same observable behavior.
+A function is said to *referentially transparent* if replacing a function with its computed value output yields the same observable behavior.

 By contrast impure functions are ones which allow unrestricted and observable